How Much Do Dog Sitters Charge? (2026 Rate Guide)

 US dog sitters typically charge $20–$38 for a 30-minute drop-in visit, $25–$50 a day for daycare, and $75–$150 a night for overnight sitting in the client's home.
 Boarding a dog in your own home usually runs $35–$75 a night.
 Rates climb in big cities and over holidays, and experienced, insured sitters sit comfortably at the top of those ranges.

 Here's how dog-sitting prices break down by service, what moves them up or down, and how to set yours.
+For what owners pay across every pet-care service in 2026 — grooming, boarding, daycare, walking and sitting — see our pet care cost report.
 (Sitting cats instead?
 See how much cat sitters charge.)

 How much do dog sitters charge? (quick rates)